Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Contribution

 \section{Contribution}

 In this paper, we show that IDTO enables real-time CI-MPC for complex systems like those shown in Fig.~\ref{fig:cover}.
-We detail design choices for the \textit{formulation} as a least-squares problem and a custom \textit{solver} for that problem.
+We detail design choices for the \textit{formulation} as a least-squares problem and develop a custom \textit{solver} for that problem.

 Our implementation is available at \texttt{\url{https://idto.github.io}}.
-We describe implementation details, characterize numerics and convergence, and evaluate performance.
+In this paper, we describe implementation details, characterize numerics and convergence, and evaluate performance.
 We validate our solver in simulation for a variety of dexterous manipulation and legged locomotion tasks, as well as on hardware for bi-manual manipulation.
+While our solver uses a relaxed contact model, our simulation experiments use the state-of-the-art physics in Drake \citep{drake}.

 Our approach is not perfect, nor is it the ultimate CI-MPC solution.
-We strove to make simple design choices whenever possible, with the hope that this will illuminate key challenges and enable better solutions in the future.
+We strove to make simple design choices whenever possible, with the hope that this will illuminate key challenges and pave the way to better solutions in the future.
 To this end, we provide an extensive discussion of the limitations of our approach in Section~\ref{sec:limitations}.